craighagan/hackprojects/CPAP/HDM_Z2/README.md

 ### Picture of My Kit, 9v Battery for Scale
 ![Picture of my kit](images/cpap-image.png "Picture of my kit, 9v battery is for scale")

+## Where do I camp?

+I often camp with my family and with scouts (I assist my son's Scoutmaster).
+In warmer weather, I use a Warbonnet Blackbird XLC hammock, and run hoses over the ridgeline and store the machine in the "shelf", it ends up being more comfortable than my bed at home.
+In colder weather, I use a tent and things work roughly like at home save that I'm using a different machine.

+# Power Cable Options for running the HDM Z2 Auto from a powerbank

 ## 15V Trigger Cable Option (Easiest)